BasPieren/web-app-from-scratch-18-19/README.md

 * [Licence](#licence-)

 ## To Do 📌
-This is a list of things in want to do in this course:
+This is a list of things I want to do in this course:

 ### Week 1
 [Project link](https://baspieren.github.io/web-app-from-scratch-18-19/week1/)